«Previous Next»

 Cub Converted To Mobile Wood Splitter

-Clifford Smith turned one of his Farmall Cub tractors into a motorized wood splitter that he can drive into the woods to cut firewood for his shop.
+Clifford Smith turned one of his Farmall Cub tractors into a motorized wood splitter he can drive into the woods to cut firewood for his shop.

-Smith uses many of the tractors in his 18-tractor collection for gardening, landscaping and other work around his Villa Ridge, Mo., property.
-Back in the 1980’s he ran a wood splitter off a Farmall’s pto.
+Smith uses many of the tractors in his 18-tractor collection for gardening, landscaping, and other work around his Villa Ridge, Mo., property.
+Back in the 1980s, he ran a wood splitter off a Farmall’s pto.

-A couple of years ago he had the “wild idea” to mount a splitter on the side of a Cub.
+A couple of years ago, he had the “wild idea” to mount a splitter on the side of a Cub.
 He purchased a 22-ton splitter and made room for it on the Cub by replacing the front with a low-boy axle and changing the rear tractor’s tires.
 He discovered that the bolt pattern on 15-in.
 Dodge 1/2-ton pickup tires is the same as the Cub’s.

 “The smaller tires lower the tractor, and the rear tire is out of the way of the splitter,” he explains.
 “The log splitter pump is mounted on top of the transmission and runs off the pto.”